pagedidier/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/LEGRAND_PAGE_HTTP_INFRA_REPORT.md

     portainer_data:
 ```

-So now we can manage our lab througth the web interface on `localhost:9000`
+So now we can manage our lab through the web interface on `localhost:9000`

 ## ![portainer](./img/portainer.png)